Symbols and Motifs in Navajo Weaving

 Like most storied cultures, the Navajo believe in powerful deities and forces that have guided them on their path through life; be it traveling by the sun’s rays, learning to live in harmony by Changing Woman, or building a framework for life by using the teachings of Spider Woman.

 As such, there are a few very distinct designs, patterns, and motifs that can be found in both past and present weaving styles.
 Below are just a few of the more iconic and storied traditions used by weavers young and old.

-Being that the Navajo claim to have learned weaving from Spider Woman herself, it’s only fitting she would dominate much of the early weaving work done by the Navajo people.
+Being that Spider Woman taught the Navajo how to weave, it’s only fitting she dominates much of the early weaving work done by the Navajo people.
 That’s why many early blankets featured a cross representing Spider Woman and her teachings.
 Though methods on placement vary, it’s widely considered taboo to place this cross within a diamond, square or triangle pattern so as not to “trap” her in the work; thus, you’ll often find a hole (figuratively or legitimately) woven into the piece.

 Navajo weavers, like anyone proud of their motherland, would often capture elements of the four sacred mountains of the Navajo homeland in their work.
 From wearing blankets to modern-day rugs, the use of diamonds and triangles have become cornerstones for representing the “Dinétah” and the beautiful land they call home.

 At the turn of the 20th century, weavers began to popularize what we now know as the “spirit line.”
 This developed because traders of the era wanted borders around these weavings and the Navajo weavers were worried this style would trap their creativity and limit the future work.
 The spirit line then became a thin contrasting line that ran from the inner weaving to the outer edge to ensure that the creative spirit could still be found.